-The estate "La Braccesca" near Montepulciano, acquired in 1990, covers 243 hectares of vineyards and is mainly made up of red wines Prugnolo Gentile (a special Sangiovese clone), Merlot and Syrah planted.
+The "La Braccesca" estate near Montepulciano, acquired in 1990, covers 243 hectares of vineyards and is mainly made up of red wines Prugnolo gentile (a special Sangiovese clone), Merlot and Syrah planted.
 Here is a DOCG red wine Vino Nobile di Montepulciano produced.
 The estate "Pèppoli" was acquired in 1985 on the occasion of the dignified 600-year anniversary of the Antinori family and covers 62 hectares of vineyards, mainly with Sangiovese, as well as Merlot and the white wine variety Malvasia Bianca Lunga are planted.
 Here is the DOCG red wine Chianti Classico generated.

 The named after a station property "Pian delle Vigne" near Montalcino was acquired in 1995 and covers 60 hectares of vineyards.
 Here is Brunello di Montalcino generated.
 The estate "Tignanello" was already in the mid-19th century by a branch line of the Medici sex is located in the heart of Chianti-Classico, 30 kilometers south of Florence.
 It covers 147 hectares of vineyards with the famous Vigna (Single layers) Tignanello (47 ha) and Solaia (10 ha).
 The Redwine Tignanello from the varieties Sangiovese, Cabernet Sauvignon and Cabernet Franc is considered the "father" of the popular IGT wines (Landweine), speak super-Tuscans.
 Here is also experimented with various Sangiovese clones.
 In addition, the two local white varieties Malvasia Bianca Lunga and Trebbiano Toscano cultured.